pdlfs/deltafs-shuffle/README.md

 The "dst" is the global rank of the destination process.
-The "type" is a per-message int that the shuffle service makes available to users to use in an application-dependent way -- it is passed through the shuflle layer to the delivery callback function.
+The "type" is a per-message int that the shuffle service makes available to users to use in an application-dependent way -- it is passed through the shuffle layer to the delivery callback function.

 The shuffle services provides 4 flush functions.
 These functions operate only on the local queues.
 They can be combined with collective ops (e.g. MPI_Barrier()) to build higher-level flush operations.

-The delivery flush function blocks until all requests currently in the delivery quue are delivered.
+The delivery flush function blocks until all requests currently in the delivery queue are delivered.
 It makes no claims about requests that arrive after the flush has started.
 ```
 hg_return_t shuffle_flush_delivery(shuffle_t sh);